Lifting of vector-valued automorphic forms: Fourier coefficients of the lifted forms

-In this section, we shall study the relation between the Fourier coefficients of a weakly holomorphic vvaf and its lift.
-As a consequence, we shall draw some conclusions on the unbounded denominator problem.
+In this section, we shall study the relationship between the Fourier coefficients of a weakly holomorphic vvaf and its lift.
+Consequently, we shall draw some conclusions on the unbounded denominator problem.

-Let us start by recalling the coset representatives $\left\{g_{i,j}| 1\leq i\leq n_{\cu}, 0\leq j< h_i\right\}$ of $\rH$ in $\rG$ from Section~\ref{sec:lift}.
+Let us start by recalling the coset representatives $\left\{g_{i,j}| 1\leq i\leq n_{\infty}, 0\leq j< h_i\right\}$ of $\rH$ in $\rG$ from Section~\ref{sec:lift}.
 Let $\X(\tau)$ be a weakly holomorphic vvaf of weight $0$, then by definition To get the Fourier coefficients of $\widetilde{\X}(\tau)$, say, at the cusp $\infty,$ we need to study the Fourier expansion of each component $\X(g_{i,j}^{-1}\tau)$ at $\infty.$

 Let $\rH, \rG$ be as in Theorem~\ref{thm:main} and $\rho$ be an admissible representation of $\rH$.
 Let $\infty$ be a cusp of $\rG$ and $\left\{\cu_{i} | 1\leq i\leq n_{\infty}\right\}$ be the set of all inequivalent cusps of $\rH$ lying under $\infty.$ For each such $i,$ we write $\rho(t_i)=P_iJ_iP_i^{-1},$ and $\widetilde{\rho}(t_{\infty})=P_{\infty}J_{\infty}P_{\infty}^{-1},$ where $J_i$ and $J_{\infty}$ are the corresponding diagonal matrices.
-It follows from the proof of Theorem~4.2 in~\cite{Bajpai2019} that, we can write $P_{\infty}$ in a block diagonal form $\text{diag}(P'_1,P'_2,\cdots P'_{n_{\infty}})$, where each block $P'_i$ is of the size $mh_i\times mh_i,$ which can be described by the proof of Theorem 4.2 in \cite{Bajpai2019}.
+It follows from the proof of Theorem~4.2 in~\cite{Bajpai2019} that we can write $P_{\infty}$ in a block diagonal form $\text{diag}(P'_1,P'_2,\cdots P'_{n_{\infty}})$, where each block $P'_i$ is of the size $mh_i\times mh_i,$ which can be described by the proof of Theorem 4.2 in~\cite{Bajpai2019}.
 In particular, when $P_i$ are all trivial, then all the entries of any such block $P'_i$ either $0$ or $\lambda^{1-j/h_i}\zeta^j,$ for some $\zeta \in R_{h_i}.$

 When $\rho$ is a logarithmic representation, $J_i$ are in a Jordan normal form.
 Even in this case, we can write each $P_i$ in a block diagonal form as before.
-This follows from the discussion at Section~\ref{sec:desc}.
-We do not have an exact description of them in terms of the eigenvalues and some roots of unity as in the admissible case, however, it is enough for us to have such a block diagonal form.
+This follows from the proof of Lemma~\ref{cor:eigenvalues}.